MarcZ-albertschool/albertschool-ml-project/README.md

 %pip install numpy
 %pip install scikit-learn
 %pip install xgboost
+%pip install lightgbm
 %pip install matplotlib
 %pip install seaborn
-%pip install plotly
 %pip install isodate
 %pip install requests
 ```

 ## Models

-We will start by testing a linear regression.
-Then, our options are: random forest, and a boosting model.
+We will use : Random Forest, Ridge, LightGBM, XGBoost.
-We will consider every videos before 2025, as the predictions will be on the long term, seeing how it is not practical to do lauching predictions without historical data.
+We will consider every videos before February 2025, as the predictions will be on the long term, seeing how it is not practical to do lauching predictions without historical data.

 ## Contributing